-The disc came about at a very strained time for the band, who were coming off 1981's commercially successful but creatively disappointing ‘Face Dances’ album.
-More importantly, guitarist and songwriter Pete Townshend's drinking excesses finally led him to rehab.
+The album came during a strained period for the Who, who were coming off 1981's commercially successful but creatively disappointing Face Dances.
+Plus, guitarist and songwriter Pete Townshend's drinking finally led to rehab.

-Once returning to the group, there were fences to be mended both personally and creatively.
-On the Who’s fan website, thewho.net, Townshend explained, “I managed to convince the guys in the band that I would stay alive if they allowed me to work with them again.
-After the Rainbow fiasco [the 1981 concert where Townshend drank four bottles of brandy and got in a backstage fight with Daltrey], I had difficulty proving to Roger in particular that I was going to enjoy working with the Who, and that it was important to me that the band end properly, rather than end because of my f—ing mental demise."
+After returning to the Who, there were fences to be mended both personally and creatively.
+"I managed to convince the guys in the band that I would stay alive if they allowed me to work with them again," Townshend recalled years later.
+"After the Rainbow fiasco" – a 1981 concert where Townshend drank four bottles of brandy and got in a backstage fight with Daltrey – "I had difficulty proving to Roger in particular that I was going to enjoy working with the Who, and that it was important to me that the band end properly, rather than end because of my fucking mental demise."

-Townshend, showing his dedication to rebounding from ‘Face Dances,’ challenged his fellow band members to openly discuss any ideas regrading the sound and lyrical direction of the record before anyone would start writing.
+Townshend, showing his dedication to rebounding from Face Dances, challenged his fellow band members to openly discuss any ideas regrading the sound and lyrical direction of the record before anyone would start writing.
 While common ground was hard to come by, the members eventually decided that their empathy for the planet and the people on it combined with the highly volatile times was rife with subject matter.

 "I felt that suddenly the band had an outside purpose and it really did unify us a lot," Townshend says of this time.
 "It made us feel like human beings, part of society, living on a planet, not as isolated superstars who were worried about advancing middle age, money problems, whether they could buy another radiator cap for their Rolls-Royces.
 We were living in the real world again."

-Despite Townshend's commitment to the direction, singer Roger Daltrey never quite took to the disc.
-At the time, he called it "a stopgap album" and stated that he felt they didn't take any chances.
-In a 1994 interview he would simply state, “‘It's Hard’ should have never been released."
+Despite Townshend's commitment to the direction, singer Daltrey never quite took to It's Hard.
+At the time, he called it "a stop-gap album" and stated that he felt they didn't take enough chances.
+In a 1994 interview, he was more direct: "It's Hard should have never been released."

-Other favorites from the disc include ‘Dangerous,’ the first song from ‘It's Hard’ to be introduced live; ‘Cry If You Want,’ a staple during the band's 1982 Farewell Tour that has returned in abbreviated form on past reunion shows; and the title track, the band's final commercial single.
+Other favorites include "Dangerous," the first song from It's Hard to be introduced live; "Cry If You Want," a staple during the band's 1982 Farewell Tour that returned in abbreviated form on subsequent reunion shows; and the title track, the band's final commercial single.

-Though Daltrey has distanced himself from the ‘It's Hard’ album, ‘Cry If You Want’ was one song that gained a positive reaction from the singer.
-He revealed, ”I think the statement, the song that most captures what the Who feel at the moment is a song called 'Cry If You Want.'
-I think it should have been the single … I think that really does state how it feels to be 38 years old and singing in a rock band called the Who!"
+Though Daltrey has distanced himself from the It's Hard album, "Cry If You Want" was one song that gained a positive reaction from the singer: "I think the statement, the song that most captures what the Who feel at the moment is a song called 'Cry If You Want.'
+I think it should have been the single. ...
+I think that really does state how it feels to be 38 years old and singing in a rock band called the Who!"

 The album art, designed by Graham Hughes, depicts a young boy playing an Atari game, and serves as a nod to the changing times.
-Remember, a few years prior the group were featuring a young man playing pinball on the ‘Tommy’ cover.
-As another sign of the changing times, ‘It's Hard’ became the first album from the band's catalog to be released in the CD format.
+Another sign of the changing times: It's Hard became the first album from the band's catalog to be released on compact disc.